eLeontev/mind-map/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+You will also see lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in interactive watch mode.<br>
 See the section about [running tests](#running-tests) for more information.

 ### `npm run build`